 Dependency on Siri App

-Apple plans to make new generation of apps dependent upon Siri.
+Apple plans to make the new generation of apps dependent upon Siri.
 Yes, with iOS 10, Siri goes beyond messaging, photo search and phone calls.
 Leveraging SiriKit, developers would be able to empower users to do more with their apps using voice commands.
 Another API called speech recognition would make transcription easier and would be available for real-time and recorded audio.

 However, the accessibility feature would be available for apps falling in selected categories, viz. audio or video calling, messaging, payments, searching photos, workouts and ride booking.